If you’re using Stories as part of your Instagram marketing mix, you’ve probably wondered: Can I schedule Instagram Stories?

 Is there an app for scheduling Instagram Stories?

 You can’t schedule Stories directly within Instagram.
 But you can use the Hootsuite app or dashboard to schedule Instagram Stories.
+As of May 2021, it is also possible to schedule Instagram Stories via Facebook Business Suite.

 Because of an Instagram API limitation, third-party apps and software can’t publish directly to Instagram Stories.
 This means once you create and schedule your Story, there are just a couple of extra steps to take directly within the Instagram app.